Bunjevci: Politics

+Culture

 The cultural center of Danube Bunjevci from Bačka district is the city of Subotica in Serbia, in Hungary it is the city of Baja in Bács-Kiskun county, while for the Littoral or Coastal Bunjevci in Croatia it is the city of Senj located in Lika-Senj county.
 As the former live in a region inhabited by a population of the same nationality, they are far more assimilated, show less appreciation for traditional clothing and heritage due to external factors, but although mostly aware of their identity there's indifference for connection to other Bunjevci branches in Lika and Danube.

 Traditionally, Bunjevci of Bačka are associated with land and farming.
 Large, usually isolated farms in Northern Bačka called salaši are a significant part of their identity.
-Most of their customs celebrate the land, harvest, and horse-breeding.
-The Bunjevac heritage is more than only folklore: it is a way of live for many people with Bunjevac ancestors, a tourist-economic value, and unfortunately continues to be misused as a setting for personal and political interests.
+Most of their folk customs (Bunjevački narodni običaji) celebrate the land, harvest, and horse-breeding.
+The Bunjevac heritage (Bunjevačka nošnja) is more than only folklore: it is a way of live for many people with Bunjevac ancestors, a tourist-economic value, and unfortunately continues to be misused as a setting for personal and political interests.

-Since the year 2010, members of the Bunjevac National Council have started to develop their own symbols (e.g. flag) and Bunjevac festivals and gatherings (e.g. "Dan Dužijance", "Dan velikog prela"), mostly parallel to the original traditional Bunjevac festivals and folklore gatherings of the Bunjevac Croats of Serbia and Hungary.
+Since 2010, members of the national Council of the Bunjevac Minority proclaimed their own ethnic minority symbols (such as flag) and Bunjevac festivals and gatherings (such as "Dan Dužijance" and "Dan velikog prela"), mostly close to the dates of the original traditional Bunjevac festivals and folklore gatherings of the Bunjevac Croats of Bosnia and Herzegovina, Hungary, and Serbia.